johnbachman/tBidBaxLipo/doc/outline.rst

   - The Bax dose response has been measured in a variety of fashions, with differing conclusions: cooperative, saturating, and linear.

+  - In addition, the response surface tells us about the underlying biochemical mechanism.
+Can we use models to explain the underlying response surface in terms of the mechanism?

 - Results

+  - Evaluation of permeabilization models for individual perm. curves

+    - Phenomenology: a delay; nearly exponential activity; maximal activity below 100% permeabilization; slow rise;

+    - At start, you have no pores nucleated, auto-activation helps get pores nucleated, hence the acceleration.
+However, this starts to fight against the depletion of Bax due to recruitment to existing pores, and eventually depletion wins out.

+    - Three velocities: initial, intermediate, final; pore production is linear at each one? dp/dt = k

+    - Exponential model (1 and 2 and 3 sum exponentials)

+    - Schwarz: log transform the data to estimate "number of pores"

+    - Almeida

+    - Schlesinger model

+    - Kushnareva - 3 parameter model

+    - Various mechanistic models

+      - Enzymatic vs. pore forming styles

+    - European group paper?

+    - Various means of representing permeabilization?

+  - Bax titration at single liposome concentration, Bid titration, Bim BH3 titration, ANTS

+    - Saturation of initial rate?
+Saturation of kinetics? difference between cBid and Bid BH3?

+    - Choose a model and show scaling of parameters (e.g., Kushnareva model)

+    - Permeabilization kinetics saturate for cBid but not for Bim BH3

+  - Effect of liposome concentration on Bid and Bax binding

+    - Bid binding, FRET?

+    - Bax binding, BH3 peptide

+  - Bax titration at single liposome concentration ANTS

   - Bid/Bax titration at a single concentration of liposomes